uidaholib/spec-lumber/_posts/2019-08-12-welcome-to-mining-mondays.md

 author: Michelle Shannon
 ---

-{% include feature/image.html objectid="lumber105" %}

 We’re starting a new series featuring one of our strongest collecting areas: mining in north Idaho.
 North Idaho mines began operation in the late 1800s and were shut down and abandoned around the mid-20th century and were primarily underground metal mines that extracted mineral ore such as lead, zinc, silver, copper, antimony, gold, and tungsten.
 (Fun fact: there are other types of mines such as surface mines, coal mines, petroleum and natural gas mines, and more!).

+{% include feature/image.html objectid="lumber106" %}

+{% include feature/image.html objectid="lumber107" %}

 Today, we focus on life as an underground metal miner which was, at the time of these photos, a dangerous job with many hazards including poor air quality, exposure to toxic gases, equipment accidents, explosions, cave-ins, and injuries.
 The first photo (top) features several miners wearing an early-style ventilation mask, as underground mining required some form of ventilation.